 Paul Dirac was perhaps an underrated hero of quantum physics until the release of The Strangest Man by Graham Farmelo.
 Dirac trained as an engineer and searching for a job without success.
 He was driven by a top-down approach to physics: by the beauty of mathematical equations that eventually match a model of reality.
 Dirac’s usage of mathematics and his way of inventing new symbols (Dirac said he invented the bra) was said to give proof of his engineering mindset.

-In Inside The Centre: The Life of J. Robert Oppenheimer Ray Monk gives a vivid account of the Manhattan project and the related rise of the reputation of scientists (which kept – in my opinion – misleading aspiring physics students for decades to come about their employability).
-For multi-talented and erudite Oppenheimer physics was the best way to do philosophy.
+In Inside The Centre: The Life of J. Robert Oppenheimer Ray Monk gives a vivid account of the Manhattan project and the related rise of the reputation of scientists (which would mislead aspiring physics students for decades to come about their employability).
+For the multi-talented and erudite Oppenheimer physics was the best way to do philosophy.
 Though not an administrator before, he turned out to be the perfect facilitator and “project manager” – speaking the language of theoretical physicists and engineers alike.

 Other biographies I read I 2012 might corroborate that a training in engineering or working closely with engineers helps the development of the theorist’s mind: